Mar 21, 2022

 Digital health technology can help us all reduce our carbon footprint.
 By replacing an in-person visit with virtual care, the patient can eliminate a drive to the doctor’s office and opt for a wholly digital experience for certain health episodes, without the need for paper records.
 Additionally, by increasing the convenience and ease-of-access for preventive care visits, we can reduce overall reliance on emergency-room visits and ambulatory care by catching symptoms and conditions earlier – again reducing our impact on the environment.

-We are proud to lead the charge toward digital health and virtual care with the integration of MDLIVE, an Evernorth company offering convenient and affordable virtual health care services, and a number of investments and innovative partnerships with digital health startups through Cigna Ventures.
+We are proud to lead the charge toward digital health and virtual care with the integration of MD Live, a division of Evernorth Health Services, and a number of investments and innovative partnerships with digital health startups through The Cigna Group Ventures.
 We are committed to providing our customers, clients, and communities with digital tools that make health care more affordable, convenient, and seamless – and help reduce our impact on the environment.

-Tying it All Together: Our Environmental, Social, and Corporate Governance Framework
+Tying it All Together: Our Corporate Impact and Sustainability Framework

-At Cigna, our environmental, social, and governance (ESG) approach underscores our mission to improve the health, well-being, and peace of mind of those we serve.
-Cigna is proud to have been recognized as a leader in our industry for excellence in corporate sustainability leadership for five consecutive years by the Dow Jones Sustainability index for our ESG efforts, and by 3BL Media on their 2022 100 Best Corporate Citizens list for the eighth consecutive year.
-Cigna Connects, our broader ESG framework, is structured around four pillars – Healthy Environment, Healthy Society, Healthy Workforce, and Healthy Company.
+At The Cigna Group, our corporate impact and sustainability approach underscores our mission to improve the health and vitality of those we serve.
+The Cigna Group is proud to have been named among America’s Climate Leaders by USA TODAY, and by 3BL Media on their 2024 100 Best Corporate Citizens list for the 10th consecutive year.
+Our corporate impact and sustainability framework is structured around four pillars – Healthy Environment, Healthy Society, Healthy Workforce, and Healthy Company.
 We drive action through this framework to demonstrate our commitment to serving as a leader and steward of a well-functioning ecosystem of health because it is the backbone of society.

 Through our Healthy Environment pillar, we strive to identify new efficiencies and make strategic investments that reduce our environmental impacts.
 We believe responsible environmental stewardship can improve health and well-being.
 While we know there is more work to do, we are proud of the progress we’ve made, and we are committed to continuing to do our part to build a healthier, more sustainable, and inclusive world.